nicobao/personal-notebook/004_choosing_api_tech.md

 - protobuf + gRPC + buf

 The reason is:
 - the tooling is great for an api-first approach to designing APIs.
-One trusted statically typed source of truth which is the OpenAPI/AsyncAPI documents or the .proto files - at then everything compiles from it: documentation and client/server code in any languages you like
+One unique statically typed source of truth which is the OpenAPI/AsyncAPI documents or the .proto files - at then everything compiles from it: documentation and client/server code in any languages you like
 - both solutions support bidirectional communication

 ## Intro